sai-zack-dev/query-based-intelligence-visualization/README.md

 * Your Electron app will use `process.env.AI_API_BASE` to send prompts to the AI proxy.
 * The proxy securely calls Groq API with your `GROQ_API_KEY`.

-Make sure you have:

-* Node.js ≥ 18
-* npm ≥ 9

 ---

 ## 🌱 Future Plans